antonioscardace/Tina/README.md

-# Tina • Alzheimer's Detection via Brain MRI
+# Tina • MRI Diagnostics for Alzheimer’s

 _Project for "Machine Learning" course_<br/>
 _Grade: 30 with honors / 30_<br/>